codepath-group6/restaurant/README.md

 ### 2. Screen Archetypes

+* Login Screen
+   * User can log in with username/password
+   * User can sign up for an account
+   * Validation of form inputs for invalid data
 * Home Screen
    * One click button to initiate restaurant discovery
    * If returning to the app, the view below it displays past restaurants that a user swiped right on